You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 - Exponential backoff on 429 responses

-- Filter out DND-registered numbers from marketing campaigns
+- Filter DND-registered numbers out of marketing campaigns

 - Handle DND rejection codes in your delivery webhook handler